 “Technically yes, because I have all your knowledge, but I’ve never looked into it.
 Why?”

-“Inventing them required unlocking the secrets of Jupiter’s spot.”
-Nakayama poured white powder from her lab coat.
-“From that violent red storm, I summoned calming white powder.
+“Perfecting them required unlocking the secrets of Jupiter’s spot.”
+Nakayama poured white powder from her lab-coat.
+“In that violent red storm, I discovered calming white powder.
 It accelerates cyclical reactions.”
 Her powder diffused through the disk.
 “It’s working,” she thought.
 Streaks of light shot from the Wheel’s center to its rim, where they become sharp blades.
 “Thousands of years pass every instant.
 Mortals come and go like countless raindrops.”

 “Whoa,” thought her Hurricane.
 “I hope the reality we’re making is at least comprehensible to its innocent inhabitants.”